Neurologist arrested for allegedly raping NYC patient

 NEW YORK --A neurologist who had pleaded guilty to groping women at a Philadelphia clinic was arrested on Tuesday on charges he repeatedly raped a patient in New York City.

-Dr. Ricardo Cruciani was taken into custody and will be arraigned in New York on multiple counts of rape and other sex crimes, police said.
+Dr. Ricardo Cruciani was taken into custody and was arraigned Wednesday in New York on multiple counts of rape and other sex crimes, police said.
+He was released after posting $1 million bail.

 The former patient, Hillary Tullin, 45, called a sexual abuse hotline last year and reported that Cruciani had abused her between 2005 and 2012, authorities said.